-Commission staff accepts or denies minor scope changes and will present those that are accepted to the Commission as a part of the project allocation request.
+Commission staff will consider minor scope changes and present the ones that are approved to the Commission as a part of the project allocation request.
 Minor scope changes are those that stay true to the project proposed in the application, with little or no impact to project benefits, strong public support, or increase the benefits of the project.
-If Commission staff determines the minor scope change should be denied, Caltrans will resubmit the scope change request as a major scope change.
+If Commission staff denies a minor scope change, Caltrans will resubmit the scope change request as a major scope change.
 Caltrans will present recommendations to approve or disapprove major scope changes to the Commission as a project amendment agenda item at a regularly scheduled Commission meeting.
-Commission staff may recommend denying a scope change if the request dramatically changes the project scope and intent from what was approved in the application, or if there is a loss in benefits.
+Commission staff may recommend denying a scope change if the request dramatically changes the project scope and intent from what was approved in the application, or if there is a major loss in benefits.
 The Commission may approve or deny the scope change request, regardless of staff and Caltrans' recommendations.